 Primary sources are the building blocks of historical research - they are the documents or artifacts closest to the topic of investigation that you will use as evidence to support your interpretation of the past.
 Often they are created during the time period which is being studied (e.g. correspondence, diaries, newspapers, government documents, art), but they can also be produced later by eyewitnesses or participants (memoirs, oral histories).
 You may find primary sources in their original format--often in an archive--or reproduced in a variety of ways: published in books, on microfilm, or digitized in a searchable database.

-For comparison , secondary sources are narratives, interpretations, and critical analyses of the past, written by historians or others and (hopefully) based on primary sources.
-They are created by writers who have the necessary distance in time to put the past in its broader historical context.
+For comparison, secondary sources are narratives, interpretations, and critical analyses of the past, written by historians or others and (hopefully) based on primary sources.
+They are created by writers who have the necessary distance in time to put past events and people into their broader historical context.
 Secondary sources build upon and interpret primary sources, and typically respond to and debate with the secondary sources created by others.
 Secondary sources also come in a variety of formats, including peer-reviewed books and journal articles, presentations at conferences, professional blog posts, or magazine articles.

 Primary sources are typically organized according to who created them.